Expulsion from Derna bastion may show limits for Islamic State in Libya

-CAIRO/BENGHAZI, Libya (Reuters) - Islamic State jihadists have exploited widespread chaos to gain a foothold in Libya, but their ejection from an eastern city suggests they may not achieve a Iraq-style takeover due to strong local rivals and the absence of sectarian divisions.
+CAIRO/BENGHAZI, Libya, July 24 (Reuters) - Islamic State jihadists have exploited widespread chaos to gain a foothold in Libya, but their ejection from an eastern city suggests they may not achieve a Iraq-style takeover due to strong local rivals and the absence of sectarian divisions.

 Last month, local Islamist fighters reinforced by local civilians ousted Islamic State militants from Derna on Libya’s eastern Mediterranean coast, one of two bastions the jihadists had established in the North African oil-producing country.